Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 If you're struggling to get the clarity and bite that you want from your Les Paul's stock pickups, these Duncan humbuckers are the perfect solution.
 They have a tight, focused bottom end and an incredible upper midrange that works perfectly for modern rock and metal.

-The Seymour Duncan Hot Rodded Set came as a pre packed combination of the Seymour Duncan Jazz Model (SH-2n) for the neck pickup and the Seymour Duncan JB (SH-4) humbucker for the bridge pickup.
-What we loved about this set was its ability to turn even the dullest Les Paul clone into a well-defined, versatile workhorse.
+The Seymour Duncan Hot Rodded Set came as a pre-packed combination of the Jazz Model (SH-2n) for the neck pickup and the JB (SH-4) humbucker for the bridge pickup.
+What we loved about this set was its ability to turn even the dullest LP clone into a well-defined, versatile workhorse.

-The SH-2n – the Seymour Duncan Jazz model was one of the best clean humbuckers we’ve ever used.
-Whether we were playing comping chords, single-note lines, or melodic solos, the SH-2n Jazz perfectly captured the nuances and dynamics of our playing.
-It served up a responsive and expressive tonal palette, and it gave us some gorgeous clean tones, delivering a bell like clarity and excellent note separation.
-When pushed into overdrive or distortion, the SH-2n retained its clarity and definition, and still gave excellent balance with tons of character.
+The SH-2n (their Jazz model) was one of the best clean humbuckers we’ve ever used.
+Whether we were playing comping chords, single-note lines, or melodic solos, the SH-2n perfectly captured the nuances and dynamics of our playing.
+It served up a responsive and expressive tonal palette, and it gave us some gorgeous clean tones, delivering a bell-like clarity and excellent note separation.
+When pushed into overdrive or distortion, the SH-2n retained its clarity and definition, and still provided excellent balance with tons of character.

-The Seymour Duncan SH-4 JB included in this set is in our opinion, one of the best bridge pickups on the market for the Les Paul.
-It’s made with a ceramic magnet and had a moderate to high output, which gave us a great balance between rich harmonics and a strong, tight bottom end response.
+The SH-4 JB included in this set is, in our opinion, one of the best bridge pickups on the market for the Les Paul.
+It’s made with a ceramic magnet and had a moderate-to-high output, which gave us a great balance between rich harmonics and a strong, tight bottom-end response.
 It had a slightly scooped midrange, which contributed well to its ability to cut through the mix.
-The JB’s high output also allowed for smooth sustain and overdriven tones, which are two of the biggest reasons why it has become a staple in modern rock and metal.
+The JB’s high output also allowed for smooth sustain and overdriven tones, which are two of the biggest reasons it’s become a staple in modern rock and metal.

-We found that this amazing combo of humbuckers covered just about all the sonic bases, giving our Les Paul the juice it needed for a powerful, articulate, and versatile tone.
+We found this amazing combo of humbuckers covered just about all the sonic bases, giving our LP the juice it needed for a powerful, articulate, and versatile tone.
 They’ve served the likes of Randy Rhoads, Jeff Beck, and Seymour Duncan himself, so they’ll be right at home in your guitar.

 Verdict: Say hello to glass and goodbye to mud.
-The Seymour Duncan SD hot rodded set combines classic pickups that can transform any low-end Epiphone or even add value to a US made Gibson model.
-It’s our top pick for modern rock/metal and all of the associated sub-genres, but don’t think these pickups are one trick ponies – they really can do it all.
+The Seymour Duncan SD hot-rodded set combines classic pickups that can transform any low-end Epiphone or even add value to a US-made Gibson.
+It’s our Top Pick for Modern Rock/Metal and all of the associated sub-genres, but don’t think these pickups are one-trick ponies.
+They really can do it all.

 Legendary active pickups used by some of the biggest names in the Genre.